Adult male student in office setting

 • Communicate effectively with technical and non-technical audiences, using appropriate modes of communication, to convey complex computing concepts and solutions.

-Champlain College Online's computer science faculty, led by program director Richard Pickering, are expert practitioners in the field.
+Champlain College Online's computer science faculty, led by Department Chair Richard Pickering, are expert practitioners in the field.
 Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s IT systems professionals need for success.
 Classes led by our seasoned experts will give you real-world insight into the world of information technology, and create a rich community of career-focused learning.

 Tuition & Costs